sofiawallq/restaurant-sakura/README.md

 ### Book a table page

-On the page called "Book a table" the user has the option to fill out a form to make a reservation at the restaurant, without having to contact them via email or phone.
+On the page called "Book a table" the user has the option to fill out a form to make a reservation request at the restaurant, without having to contact them via email or phone.
 All with the goal of making it as simple for the user as possible to make the decision to visit the restaurant.

 ![printscreen book a tabel form]()